 - Snowball and Napoleon start fighting with each other like two bullies on a playground arguing about who's bigger and who should be captain of the dodge ball team.

 - Snowball's speeches are better, but Napoleon does this clever campaigning business in the downtime between animal votes: when Snowball makes plans for a windmill for the farm, Napoleon pees on them.

-Snowball makes plans for a windmill for the farm.
-Napoleon pees on them.
-No, literally, he actually pees on the plans.
-Or "urinates", as Orwell so delicately puts it.
+- Literally, he actually pees on the plans.
+Or "urinates," as Orwell so delicately puts it.
 We're not kidding.

+- Benjamin pops back up again to say that life is terrible either way, windmill or no windmill.
 Snowball and Napoleon give speeches about the windmill; Snowball's is superior.
-But before the vote, Napoleon brings in the pups from before (we told you to look out for them) which are now all grown-up and tooth-baring and vicious and they chase Snowball out of the farm.
+But before the vote, Napoleon brings in his private army of puppies, now all grown-up and tooth-baring and vicious, and they chase Snowball out of the farm.
 Napoleon wins by default.
-Or by brute force, depending on your point of view.

 - Once he's in charge, Napoleon abolishes the meetings.
 Squealer makes him seem like a god by "explaining" things to the dumber animals.